*Originally posted on April 7th, 2017. Updated on June 28th, 2018.

 - A script to query the extractor every X minutes or hours or days or weeks.

-You can set up automatic schedules to monitor multiple retailers at the same time, or include more than just price points (data such as reviews, ratings, specs, product data, and more).
+You can set up automatic schedules to monitor multiple businesses at the same time, or include more than just price points (data such as reviews, ratings, specs, product data, and more).

 You’ll also want to monitor stock availability in addition to prices, look at historical trends and averages, and set up alerts to notify you whenever a change occurs (keep your finger on the pulse of you, them, and everyone else).
 Pull what you need to succeed.

 Studies show that only about a quarter (25.6%) of businesses consider the competition when setting their prices.
-That’s appallingly low, but it’s a golden opportunity for you to be better than 74.4% of others with one simple addition to your tactics.
+That’s appallingly low, but it’s a golden opportunity for you to be better than 74.4% of other businesses with one simple addition to your competitive tactics.

 Monitor.
 Manage.
 That’s the two-step plan to pricing success.
-Competitor price monitoring is not the only tool in your shed, but it’s definitely one of the most useful.
+Competitor price monitoring is not the only tool in your shed, but it’s definitely one of the most useful as far as strategies go.

 Import.io provides a daily, hourly, or weekly report on: